monhacks/crystalboard/docs/usage/index.md

 In pokecrystal-board, the sprite animation engine supports a mode of not wiping up Shadow OAM (in *DoNextFrameForAllSprites*) in order to work alongside other OAM in the overworld.
 This is turned on by setting bit *DONT_CLEAR_SHADOW_OAM_IN_SPRITE_ANIMS_F* of *wStateFlags*.

 In the overworld, these complementary sprites are referred to as secondary sprites and are managed by the same logic that manages the displaying NPCs: *InitSprites*.
 In *InitSprites*, *InitSecondarySprites*, checks for requested secondary sprites in the form of *wDisplaySecondarySprites* bits set and processes each requested sprite collection sequentially.
-It's your responsibility to ensure that you are not exceeding the limit of more than 40 objects at once or more than 10 objects per row considering both NPCs and secondary sprites.
+It's your responsibility to ensure that you are not exceeding the hardware limit of more than 40 objects at once or more than 10 objects per row considering both NPCs and secondary sprites.

 ![OAM](img/oam.png)

 To update just secondary sprites without processing NPC sprites, you can use *UpdateSecondarySprites*.
 However, if secondary sprites have shrinked or expanded since the last sprites update, it will fall back to calling *UpdateActiveSprites* to properly reposition all sprites to avoid corruption.

 The tiles reserved for secondary sprites in the overworld are 0x20 through 0x7e in VRAM bank 0.
 Tiles from 0x00 through 0x1f are reserved for NPC sprites.
 You may want to adjust the separation point according to your needs. [charmap.asm](charmap.asm) defines the placement of secondary sprite tiles for different use cases.
 The start tile of 0x20 is denoted by *SECONDARY_SPRITES_FIRST_TILE*.
 From there, it's a matter of managing which sprites may or may not overlap to place their tiles in VRAM in the way that most optimizes the available space.

+A bunch of these secondary sprites, like the directional arrows in the level selection menu, a branch space, or the "view map" mode, share the palette of the player character.
+Others use a specific palette.
+Again, this is your design and graphical aspects are considered placeholder.

 ## Player characters